alphapeter/fa-svelte/README.md

 ## Configuring webpack

 If you're using webpack with [svelte-loader](https://github.com/sveltejs/svelte-loader), make sure that you add `"svelte"` to [`resolve.mainFields`](https://webpack.js.org/configuration/resolve/#resolve-mainfields) in your webpack config.
-This ensures that webpack imports the uncompiled component (`src/Icon.html`) rather than the compiled version (`index.js`) — this is more efficient and may also resolve component crashes in runtime.
+This ensures that webpack imports the uncompiled component (`src/Icon.html`) rather than the compiled version (`index.js`) — this is more efficient and will also resolve component crash in runtime.